 Net neutrality: The principle that ISPs should provide all online content equally without favoring or blocking specific products, websites or types of content.

-Network: Two or more computers (or other devices) that are linked together in order to share resources.
+Network: Two or more computers (or other devices) are linked to share resources.
 This can mean a Wi-Fi network or even just the internet.

 O

 OSS: Open Source Software.
-When the copyright holder of a software grants users the ability to use, modify or distribute the software through licensing agreements
+When the copyright holder of software grants users the ability to use, modify or distribute the software through licensing agreements.

 P

-Phishing: A form of fraud where someone pretends to be someone else online in order to acquire personal information from another person or to deploy malware onto the victim’s computer or other device
+Phishing: A form of fraud where someone pretends to be someone else online to acquire personal information from another person or to deploy malware onto the victim’s computer or another device.

-Ping: A ping is a test which determines if a server is reachable.
+Ping: A ping is a test that determines if a server is reachable.
 The test sends a data packet to the server to see if the data comes back.

-POP3: Post Office Protocol is a protocol used by email users in order to receive emails by downloading it to a computer from a mailbox of a server
+POP3: Post Office Protocol is a protocol used by email users to receive emails by downloading them to a computer from a mailbox of a server.

 R

-Remote desktop: A centralized server that allows users to access their personal profile on a separate device
+Remote desktop: A centralized server that allows users to access their profiles on a separate device.

 S

-Search engine: A program that allows a user to search for information in a database.
+Search engine: A program that allows users to search for information in a database.
 The most well-known search engine is Google.

-SIM: A Subscriber Identification Module is a card inserted into a mobile device that securely stores personal data, including a international mobile subscriber identity (IMSI) number
+SIM: A Subscriber Identification Module is a card inserted into a mobile device that securely stores personal data, including an international mobile subscriber identity (IMSI) number.

 T